 The cosmetics sector represents one of the most flourishing markets for Made in Italy.

-This is a field marked by a steadily growing trend, which has definitely expanded beyond national borders in recent years.
+This is a sector characterized by a constantly growing trend, which in recent years has decidedly expanded beyond national borders.

-Exporting cosmetics can be a winning option for many entrepreneurs, however, there are several aspects to consider in order to make a truly successful business.
+Exporting cosmetics can be a winning option for many entrepreneurs; however, there are several aspects to consider to achieve a truly successful business.

-The numbers speak for themselves: as much as 4.9 billion was generated in 2020 alone by Italian companies, thanks to the export of cosmetic products until reaching 5.9 billion euros in 2022.
-For 2023, the trend remains positive (+10%) and it is estimated that Italian cosmetics exports could reach 6.4 billion euros soon.
+The numbers speak for themselves: Italian companies generated a staggering 4.9 billion euros in 2020 alone through the export of cosmetic products, a figure expected to reach 5.9 billion euros by 2022.
+The trend remains positive for 2023 (+10%), and it is estimated that Italian cosmetic exports could soon reach 6.4 billion euros.

-Within the world ranking of cosmetics exporters, Italy ranks 6th.
+Within the global ranking of cosmetics exporters, Italy is in 6th place.

-But which destination countries are most interested in such products?
+But which are the destination countries most interested in such products?

 Top of the list is France, followed by Germany and the United States.
 Other nations, such as South Korea and the United Arab Emirates, are showing increasing interest in this sector closely linked to the Made in Italy brand.